Resources for Faculty

 On average, students who use the Writing Center have a 15% higher success rate than students in the same classes who do not.
 In addition, students rate their online visits with us very highly (4.8 out of 5).
 They frequently comment positively on their experience, saying things like, “She was very patient and listened to all my ideas,” “It was really helpful that he didn’t judge my unpreparedness/not knowing what to do,” and “Didn’t just hold my hand and do it for me.”

-This fall, the Writing Center will be open for appointments
+This spring, the Writing Center will be open for appointments

 Monday through Thursday from 10:00 am to 7:00 pm